pcabrales/prototwin-pet/README.md

 - Code for Positron Range Correction (Híbrido, Paula Ibañez, UCM - Not included in the repository, not open-source yet)
 - MCGPU-PET software:
     - Install from the [official GitHub page](https://github.com/DIDSR/MCGPU-PET.git)
-    - Compile to obtain the executable as instructed in the `README.md` and place in `/generate-dataset/pet-simulation-reconstruction/mcgpu-pet`
+    - As instructed in the `README.md` compile and place in `/generate-dataset/pet-simulation-reconstruction/mcgpu-pet/MCGPU-PET.x`

 #### Optional (to run helper and exploratory files, not included in the `.yml`):
     - pydicom